 It is part of an ongoing series featuring major artists in the context of botanical gardens.
 For more information, including hours of operation and costs of admission, visit the Selby Garden website

-Monet's house in bloom as seen through the eyes of Lichtenstein.
+Monet's house in bloom as seen through the eyes of Lichtenstein at Selby Gardens in Sarasota.
 Photos by Diane Egner

 Lichtenstein portrays Monet's famous Japanese footbridge crossing a koi pond.
 Photos by Diane Egner

 A koi pond in the gardens give reason to pause and reflect.
 Photos by Diane Egner